rm511130/Tanzu-Workshop-TKGI/README.md

 docker ps
 ```

-- Now let's open an interactive bash shell on your container:
+- Now let's start an interactive bash shell on your container:

 ```
 docker exec -it fact bash